Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 Why does electricity cost matter so much?

 Bitcoin mining profit equals produced BTC times Bitcoin price, minus electricity, hardware, and operating costs.
 Electricity is the dominant ongoing cost.
-A 1.8-cent per kWh difference across a 6-MW farm translates to approximately one million USD in annual operating result.
-At 30 cents per kWh (DACH household rate) versus 5.7 cents per kWh (GM3 Paraguay), the difference is a factor of more than five.
+At 30 cents per kWh (a DACH household rate) versus a low single-cent industrial hydropower tariff, the gap is a factor of several times.
 That gap determines whether a mining operation survives a halving cycle.

 Is 96% uptime the same as 99% uptime in practice?

 Not when you account for how those numbers are achieved.
 A 99% uptime headline from a DACH or EU hosted-mining provider at $0.045/kWh typically reflects a curtailment-enabled contract: the miner runs during off-peak hours and idles during peak demand.
-Real effective production is often 50–80% of nominal.
-GM3's ~96% uptime comes from a baseload Itaipú hydropower direct connection — not a curtailment product.
+Real effective production is often 50 to 80% of nominal.
+GM3's ~96% uptime comes from a baseload Itaipú hydropower direct connection, not a curtailment product.
 These two "uptimes" are not comparable without normalising for contract structure.

 What happens to my investment if the operator fails?

 In hosted mining, your hardware is physically inside the operator's facility.
 If they file for insolvency, you are an unsecured creditor in their jurisdiction.
 Recovery takes months and legal fees.
-In the Green Mining model, you are a registered shareholder of GM3 Technologies AG, a Swiss company with its own balance sheet, its own cash reserves, and a 70% equity ratio (effectively ~95% after recent capital contributions).
+In the Green Mining model, you are a registered shareholder of GM3 Technologies AG, a Swiss company with its own balance sheet.
 The AG structure does not disappear because a counterparty has problems.

 Is Bitcoin mining better than a Bitcoin ETF?

 They are different exposures.
 A Bitcoin ETF gives you price exposure to Bitcoin with no operational complexity.
-Bitcoin mining at cost below market price gives you productive capacity — the ability to manufacture Bitcoin at a structural discount to spot.
-GM3's 2025 production cost was approximately USD 60,000 per BTC against an average market price of approximately USD 105,000.
+Bitcoin mining at cost below market price gives you productive capacity, the ability to manufacture Bitcoin at a structural discount to spot.
+GM3's 2025 production cost was approximately USD 60,000 per BTC against an average market price of approximately USD 103,000.
 Which exposure you prefer depends on your investment thesis and time horizon.
 Consult a qualified financial advisor for your specific situation.

 How do quarterly Bitcoin distributions work?